joeytwiddle/coffeescript-gotchas/README.md

     (Math.sin t/77) + (Math.cos t/99)     # Looks like Lisp

 Perhaps you like your code to look like Lisp, in which case, go ahead!
-But since CS lives in the JS world, I like to keep the expressions looking the same.
+For me, since CS lives in the JS world, I like to keep the expressions looking the same.

 ## When to skip brackets